wofsauge/IsaacDocs/docs/Color.md

 Colors are made of three separate components, tint, colorize and offset.
 Tint acts like a color multiplicator.
 Offset is a color which is added after the tint is applied.
 Colorize is complicated.
 See the `:::lua SetColorize()` function for a detailed description.

-R, G, B and A accept numbers between 0 and 1.
+R, G, B, A, RO, GO and BO accept numbers between 0 and 1.

-RO, GO and BO accept numbers between -255 and 255.
 ___
 ## Operators
 ### __mul () {: aria-label='Operators' }